nextflow-io/training/docs/basic_training/containers.md

 docker run <container-name>
 ```

-Try for example the following publicly available container (if you have docker installed):
+Try for example the following publicly available container (if you have Docker installed):

 ```bash
 docker run hello-world